ibm-cloud-docs/power-iaas/Network-security-group.md

 When you delete a {{site.data.keyword.powerSys_notm}} workspace, all NSGs in that workspace are also deleted.
 {: note}

-You must delete all the NSGs and NAGs before you disable the NSG feature by using the CLI, or API, or Terraform.
-{: remember}

 ### Creating and managing NAGs in a workspace
 {: #create-manage-nag}